labex-labs/open-source-labs/python/python-mastery/lab-ex8-3-set-up-processing-pipelines/en/step2.md

         formatter.row(row)
 ```

-5. Let's understand each coroutine:
+5. Let's understand what each of these coroutines does:

-   - `to_csv`: Converts raw text lines into parsed CSV rows
+   - `to_csv`: Its job is to convert raw text lines into parsed CSV rows.
+This is important because our data is initially in text format, and we need to break it into structured CSV data.
-   - `create_ticker`: Creates Ticker objects from CSV rows
+   - `create_ticker`: This coroutine takes the CSV rows and creates `Ticker` objects from them. `Ticker` objects represent the stock data in a more organized way.
-   - `negchange`: Filters for stocks with negative price changes
+   - `negchange`: It filters the `Ticker` objects.
+It only passes on the stocks that have negative price changes.
+This helps us focus on the stocks that are losing value.
-   - `ticker`: Formats and displays the ticker data
+   - `ticker`: This coroutine formats and displays the ticker data.
+It uses a formatter to present the data in a nice, readable table.

-6. Finally, add the main program code that connects these components together:
+6. Finally, we need to add the main program code that connects all these components together.
+This code will set up the data flow through the pipeline.
+Here's the code:

 ```python
 if __name__ == '__main__':